kahrabian/ant-man/README.md

 # ant-man

-This projects aims to provide toolkits for crawling data from [GitHub API v3](https://developer.github.com/v3/).
+This projects aims to provide tools for crawling data from [GitHub API v3](https://developer.github.com/v3/).

 ## Crawlers